-Forbidden City - The sacred centre of the Chinese empire for 500 years and home to the Ming and Qing dynasties, the Forbidden City is a vast complex of over 900 buildings and covers an area of 180 acres.
-Since 1987, the Forbidden City has been a UNESCO World Heritage Site and its palatial architectural style has influenced many imperial buildings throughout Asia.
+Forbidden City - The sacred centre of the Chinese empire for 500 years and home to the Ming and Qing Dynasties, the Forbidden City is a vast complex of over 900 buildings and covers an area of 180 acres.
+Since 1987, the Forbidden City has been a UNESCO World Heritage Site and its palatial architectural style has been an influence on many imperial buildings throughout Asia.

-Temple of Heaven - Is one of the most perfect examples of Ming architecture set in amongst a 267 hectare park with four gates set at each point of a compass.
+Temple of Heaven - The Temple of Heaven is one of the most perfect examples of Ming architecture set in amongst a 267 hectare park with four gates set at each point of a compass.
 The Temple of Heaven was created as a place of worship for the emperors, who would ask for prosperity, longevity and good harvest for the people.
-Walking through the park you will see the many groups of local people that gather here every day to sing folk songs, practice Tai-Chi and sword dancing, play chess or just come to sit and chat.
+Walking through the park we will see the many groups of local people that gather here every day to sing folk songs, practice Tai Chi and sword dancing, play chess or just come to sit and chat.

-Chinese Acrobatics - Incorporates many forms of dramatic art, including acrobatics, contortionism, juggling, plate spinning and many more.
+Chinese Acrobatics - Chinese acrobatics incorporates many forms of dramatic art, including acrobatics, contortionism, juggling, plate spinning and much more.

-Day 8: Beijing
+DAY 8: BEIJING